irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 SWF
     Snapshot WaveForm.
 Snapshot data.
 Cf. CWF.
 SWM, S/W mode
-    (1) A "S/W mode" defines a set of required input CDF files and a set of output CDF files derived from the input files.
+    (1) A "S/W mode" defines a set of required input CDF files and a set of output CDF files which can be derived from said input files.
 BICAS can execute only one such mode on each run.
 Executing such modes is the primary purpose of an RCS.
 (Defined by the RCS ICD.)
     (2) Class bicas.swm.SoftwareMode.
 SWML
     Class bicas.swm.SoftwareModeList.